timamus/manjaro-cinnamon-mini-install-apps/README.md

 sudo systemctl enable lightdm-plymouth
 ```

+Note: This does not work in every case!
+For a SiS 65x/M650/740 PCI/AGP VGA Display Adapter, there is no "Kernel driver in use" line.

 Place a new plymouth themes into /usr/share/plymouth/themes directory.
 You can clone the theme repository for Plymouth, using the command below and copy the themes one by one.

 ```bash